What is a pterygium?

 How can pterygia be treated?

 If there has been extensive growth towards the centre of the cornea a laser procedure may be required to smooth out surface irregularities and improve vision.
-The laser used is called an Excimer laser and is the same as that used to treat long- and short-sight.
+The laser used is called an Excimer laser and is the same as that used to treat long and short-sight.
+Occasionally partial thickness corneal transplantation may be required if significant corneal thinning or irregularity is present

 What happens following surgery?

-Typically the eye feels sore following surgery for a few days.
-Eye drops in the form of antibiotic/steroid combinations are administered for a few weeks.
+Typically the eye feels sore following surgery for a few days and irritable for several weeks.
+Eye drops in the form of antibiotic/steroid combinations are administered for several weeks/months.
 Redness of the eye usually settles after a few months.
-Recurrence (re-growth) can occur weeks/months after the surgery and occurs is about 5-10% of eyes.
-Patients can usually resume normal activities a week after surgery.
+Recurrence (re-growth) can occur weeks/months after the surgery and occurs in about 5% to 15% of eyes.
+Patients can usually resume normal activities 1 to 2 weeks after surgery.
+Rare complications include infection and reduced vision.
+It is important for patients to take the prescribed eye drops and take protective measures to avoid excessive ultra-violet light exposure (as described above).